-- You may mix different adapter types for any mode but you must run all the adapters in the team at the same speed in Link Aggregation mode.
+- You can mix different adapter types for any mode.
+But, you must run all the adapters in the team at the same speed when using Link Aggregation mode.
 Mixed Speed connections are possible in AFT, ALB, RLB, SFT, and 802.3ad modes.

 - Multi-vendor teaming (MVT) is applicable to all modes in Microsoft Windows.

-For AFT, SFT, ALB and RLB modes you may choose a Primary and Secondary Role for selected adapters.
+For AFT, SFT, ALB and RLB modes you can choose a Primary and Secondary Role for selected adapters.

-The Secondary adapter will become the Primary (if possible) at failure of the Primary (or its cable or link partner).
+The Secondary adapter becomes the Primary (if possible) at failure of the Primary, or its cable or link partner.

-- The Primary adapter is the adapter that will carry the most traffic.
+- The Primary adapter is the adapter that carries the most traffic.

-- With AFT and SFT it will be the only adapter used until that link fails.
+- With AFT and SFT it is the only adapter used until that link fails.

-- With RLB, all traffic other than IP traffic will only pass on the primary adapter, regardless of its speed.
+- With RLB, all traffic other than IP traffic, is passed on the primary adapter, regardless of its speed.

-- If the primary is set by the user, instead of the software, it will allow failback to the chosen primary (if this preferred primary adapter is active at fail time).
+- If the primary adapter is set by the user instead of the software, and is active at fail time, it allows failback to the chosen primary adapter.

 Test Switch Configuration:

-There is a utility within Intel Proset for Windows Device Manager on the Advanced Settings Team page that allows the ANS software to query the switch partner for configuration settings.
-If the switch appears to be configured differently than necessary for the team mode chosen in Intel Proset for Windows Device Manager, a troubleshooting page will appear in Intel Proset for Windows Device Manager listing possible corrective actions.
+There is a utility in Intel PROset for Windows Device Manager, on the Advanced Settings Team page that allows the ANS software to query the switch partner for configuration settings.
+If the switch is configured differently than necessary for the team mode, a troubleshooting page displays listing possible corrective actions.
 When running this test, the team temporarily loses network connectivity.
-See Intel Proset for Windows Device Manager Help for limitations.
+See Intel PROset for Windows Device Manager Help for limitations.

 Linux Ethernet Bonding (also known as channel bonding or teaming) in Linux